 Sleep - it definitely does the mind and body good!
-Sleeping is something we do every night, yet we often don't realize how much it affects our health and well-being.
+Sleeping is something we do every night, yet we often don't realize why sleep is important or how much it affects our health and well-being.
 According to Harvard Medical School, approximately 75 percent of us experience sleep difficulties a few nights per week.
 While sleepless nights from time to time are okay, chronic sleep deprivation can contribute to a slew of health concerns such as high blood pressure, decreased immunity function and weight gain.
 Think you can get by on less than six hours of sleep at night?
 The following are reasons why sleep experts urge you to think again:

 - Weight gain: chronic lack of sleep increases levels of the ghrelin hormone-which triggers hunger-and decreases levels of the leptin hormone-which signals fullness.
 As a result, you'll find yourself consuming more calories and snacking throughout the day.